 Talented composer Bear McCreary handles the film’s original score, which isn’t very distinctive from most of his other work within the horror genre.
 But despite the score’s lack of memorability, it still does feel as if there is a decent amount of effort put-into it, as the soundtrack actually has quite a lot of range even if some of the tracks don’t always fit with the tone of the film.
 This also goes for many of the songs used throughout ‘Happy Death Day’, as nearly all of the film’s song choices massively differ in both their genre and general popularity.

 But still, the biggest problem ‘Happy Death Day’ suffers from is the inconsistency of its tone.
 As although the film does attempt to have scenes featuring both scares and humour alike, many of the film’s jump-scares and jokes range in quality, and occasionally even cancel each-other out.
 Additionally, the film also takes an unusual approach to its violence, as while ‘Tree’ dies countless times throughout the film in a number of different ways.
 The film never allows for any creative or darkly amusing deaths due to its lack of any blood or gore.
 Yet this wasn’t always the case, as the original script for the film did actually include more violence, so much so that it would have gained the film a higher age-rating, with plenty of scenes having much grislier deaths that were later altered by director Christopher Landon (Paranormal Activity: The Marked Ones) during pre-production.

-Altogether, a 5/10 for: ‘Happy Death Day’.
-Whilst the stand-out performance by Jessica Rothe does help to make the film far more entertaining, alongside the film’s idea of being murdered repeatedly having plenty of potential for a horror-comedy.
+Altogether, whilst the stand-out performance from Jessica Rothe does help to make ‘Happy Death Day’ far more enjoyable, alongside the film’s idea of being murdered repeatedly having plenty of potential for a horror-comedy.
 The film just doesn’t do enough with its story, feeling almost as if its a little restrictive on-itself, never delving enough into being either funny or freighting respectively.
-So if you desire a horror-comedy to stick-on one evening, maybe just go-back to your more accustomed choices over this mediocre slasher.
+So, if you desire an amusing horror-comedy to stick on one evening, maybe just go-back to your more accustomed choices over this mediocre slasher.
+Final Rating: 5/10.